Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

 * The number of **strengths** on a card is its _value in negative points_.
 (For example, an animal with 3 strengths is worth -3.)
 * At the end of the game, every player sums the points of every card in their hand.
 * Highest score wins!
 (That is, the _least negative_ score.)

+Or alternatively, also for a **more tactical game**, add this little extra rule.

+> Once per war, if your card has an action, you can decide _not_ to execute it.
+If so, look at the top cards of an upcoming battle and reshuffle your die if wanted.

 {{% /rules-block %}}